TedHusted/awake/awake.md/awake.md

 “First, says Park, “let me thank special agents Harper and Mitchell for arranging this rare meeting between the NTSB, CIA, and FBI, so that we can share  notes on the Geller case.”

-“It was the Pulse AI assistant’s sudden enhancement this week that pulled us into the case,” says Carla.
+“It was the Pulse SI agent’s sudden enhancement this week that pulled us into the case,” says Carla.
 “We understand that Geller might have been the author.
 But now he has died from injuries sustained in a car crash.”

 Pointing to the board, Park continues, “These are the key events leading up to Brent Geller’s demise.